Movie Review: Fast Five (2011)

 Actually that last stunt is pretty cool.
 Time slows, the sound cuts except for the wind, Dom and Brian begin to back out of the car flying through space.

 Of course they’d be dead after the crash.
 They’d be dead 10 times in this movie.
 Instead they pop up after a few seconds, make a few manly quips, look around to see the bad guys pointing guns at their heads.
-We’re off and running again.
-Superheroes are more vulnerable than these guys.
+And we’re off and running again.
+Superheroes are more vulnerable.

 By this point, Dom has gathered his team of experts.
 That’s one of my favorite cinematic devices, actually, gathering a team of experts, but like everything else here it’s done quick and sloppy.
 Roman Pearce (Tyrese Gibson) is supposed to be the fast talker, for example, but he’s hardly Chris Tucker, and Tej (Ludacris), the safecracker, constantly one-ups him.
 Gisele (Gal Gadot) is supposed to be the utilities and weapons specialist, but she’s a hottie, Miss Israel 2004, and her most memorable moment is getting Reyes’ palm print, needed to crack the safe, on her ass.
 Good work, girl.
 Meanwhile, poor Han (Sung Kang), is supposed to be “the chameleon.”
 He supposed to blend in with the crowd.
 Really?
 In Rio?
 And how is that a talent?
 Saddest talent in the world.
 Might as well hire Joe Lieberman for the role.